 Stock market today: Asian shares mostly higher as investors await US inflation, China economic data

-Stock prices were mostly higher in Asia on Monday as investors awaited U.S. inflation figures and China’s latest economic data.
+Stock prices were mostly higher in Asia on Monday as investors awaited an update on U.S. inflation and China’s latest economic data.

 A surge in oil prices has added to worries that inflation may not be waning as hoped in the U.S and other major economies.
 That could lead the Federal Reserve and other central banks to keep interest rates higher for longer, which would hurt prices for shares and other investments.